Gamers are becoming a powerful source of philanthropic donations

 Activision Blizzard also sells in-game swag that directly supports some of its own charitable efforts.
 In December 2017, it offered an in-game Call of Duty Endowment consisting of a specialized helmet and in-game emblem for its same-named militaristic war game.
 All of the proceeds went to The Call Of Duty Endowment, which supports job placement efforts for veterans.

 At the same time, there are plenty of other gamers generating their own philanthropic power-ups.
-Since 2009, The Zelda Team, which holds “Zeldathons“–game-playing marathons inspired by the classic Nintendo game Legend of Zelda–raised nearly $2 million for many different cause groups, including Direct Relief, a disaster aid organization.
+Since 2009, The Zeldathon Team, which holds game-playing marathons inspired by the classic Nintendo game Legend of Zelda, raised nearly $2 million for many different cause groups including Direct Relief, a disaster aid organization.
 Viewers contribute by watching the experts play online and pledging toward the accomplishment of various feats.
 The American Cancer Society also has Relay For Second Life inside that online virtual world, complete with in-game corporate sponsors.

 For Overwatch specifically, such promotions are likely to continue gaining popularity as the game’s audience grows: Activision Blizzard just announced a deal with ESPN to televise its esports league games.